intel/rohd-vf/doc/user_guide/_docs/driver.md

 - Automatically pulls items from the `sequencer` into a queue `pendingSeqItems`.
 - Maintains an objection, including with drop delays and timeouts (via a `QuiesceObjector`) based on the occupancy of the queue.
 - Checks that the queue is empty at the end of the test.

+### Pending Clocked Driver

+Because it is common to want to wait for a certain number of cycles of a clock, the `PendingClockedDriver` offers a way to wait for a number of cycles using the `waitCycles` function automatically.